HaseebHassanAi/Stock-Price-Prediction-MLP/README.md

 - The **target variable** is the next day’s closing price.
 - We build a **fully connected neural network (MLP)** with multiple hidden layers.
 - The model is trained and evaluated on a **time-series split** (past 80% as training, last 20% as testing) to prevent data leakage.

----

-## 📂 Dataset

-- The dataset should be a CSV file with columns: